 Dollar tree candles being decorated with ribbon, buttons, piper cleaners, and paint pens to look like snowmen.

-You can find $1.25 candles from the Dollar Tree for these adorable snowman DIY Christmas decorations.
+In case you want to gift something handmade, you can find $1.25 candles from the Dollar Tree for these adorable snowman DIY Christmas decorations.

 What you’ll need: